Polynomially knotted 2-spheres: Prerequisites

+In other words, the manifold $f(N)$ is proper if $\partial f(N)= f(N) \cap \partial M$. \end{definition} \begin{example} The left most figure of Figure \ref{fig: proper} shows an example of a properly embedded 1-manifold in a 3-ball.
+The figure in the middle is not proper because one of the interior points of the 1-manifold is on the boundary of the 3-ball.
+The right most figure is not proper because one of the boundary points of the $1$-manifold is an interior point of the 3-ball. \end{example}

-\begin{defn} Let $K$ be a properly embedded \textit{k-manifold} in an \textit{m-manifold} $M$.
-Then $K$ is said to be \textit{locally flat at a point} $x \in K$ if there exists a regular neighbourhood $N$ of $x$ in $M$ such that the pair $(N,N \cap K)$ is homeomorphic to a standard ball pair $(D^{m},D^{k})$.
-We say that $K$ is \textit{locally flat} if it is locally flat at every point of $M.$ \end{defn}
+\begin{definition} Let $f:N\to M$ be a proper embedding of smooth manifolds.
+This embedding is said to be {\it locally flat} at a point $x \in M$ if there exists a regular neighborhood $U$ of $x$ in $M$ such that the pair $(U,U \cap f(N))$ is homeomorphic to the standard ball pair $(D^{m},D^{n})$, where $D^{k}$ is the unit ball in $\R^{k}$, centred at origin.
+We say that $f$ is {\it locally flat} if it is locally flat at every point of $M$. \end{definition}